THansell/bash_config/README.md

 The put the code above at the end of your ~/.bashrc file.

 The files in the disabled folders are groups of bash functions organized by use.
-If you want to active those functions copy then from disabled to the
+If you want to active those functions copy then from disabled to the root of the .bash_functions directory.